 The architecture diagram above is an example of a Solution created with Well-Architected best practices in mind.
 To be fully Well-Architected, you should follow as many Well-Architected best practices as possible.

 • This Guidace highlights low-code and advanced options for customers to achieve more accurate forecasting.
-Each option (SageMaker and Forecast) has service observability built in to ensure models train efficiently according to objective metrics.
+Each option (SageMaker and SageMaker Canvas) has service observability built in to ensure models train efficiently according to objective metrics.
 The entire flow is an iterative process that ensures the business objective is achieved and the process is efficient.

 Read the Operational Excellence whitepaper